 Powerball Cookies

-Powerball Cookies are a healthy, real-food snack.
+Powerball Cookies are a healthy, real-food, no bake snack cookie.
 Careful, it’s hard to stop at just one!

 Ingredients

-- 1 cup all-natural peanut butter or almond butter (crunchy peanut butter is really yummy!)
+- 1 cup peanut butter (sub: almond butter or sunbutter)

-- 3 cups old-fashioned oats (quick-cooking works fine)
+- 3 cups quick or old-fashioned oats (I prefer quick)

 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.